 Cat Foster Program Coordinator

-From a young age I knew I wanted to work with animals when I “grew up”.
-When I was about 13, I began volunteering in veterinary clinics, and continued to volunteer at clinics and shelters for almost 10 years.
+Deidre knew from a young age she wanted to work with animals when she “grew up”.
+At about 13, she began volunteering in veterinary clinics, and continued to volunteer at clinics and shelters for almost 10 years.

-After graduating from FSU with a B.S. in Biology, I started working at Paws & Claws Veterinary Hospital, where I learned more about the animal rescue field.
-After I began fostering dogs in 2011, I knew that animal rescue was my passion.
+After graduating from FSU with a B.S. in Biology, she began working at Paws & Claws Veterinary Hospital, where she learned more about the animal rescue field through their rescue partnerships.
+After beginning to foster dogs in 2011, she knew that animal rescue was her passion.

 "The thing that amazes me most about animals is their ability to forgive and move on, no matter what they have been through.
 The trust and companionship of a pet is unlike anything else.
 I am so excited to be working in a field I love so much, where I feel like I can make a difference in animals lives every day.
 I enjoy talking to and working with like-minded people, who also want to help the animals in our community."